Getting started with your Digital Essentials - Personal Macbook

 Browser Troubleshooting

 Deakin offers software and installation guides for its staff and students.
-Some of the most commonly required software for Mac users can be found linked below.
+Some of the most commonly required software for Mac users can be found linked below:

 Are you seeing error messages in your browser when trying to load a web page?
 Are search results slower than normal?
 You may be experiencing cache related problems.